 The European Pellet Council (EPC) is an umbrella organisation of AEBIOM founded in 2010, aiming at representing the interests of the wood pellet sector and at ensuring its sustainable development at European level.
-EPC members are made up of 18 national pellet associations and related organisations, from 17 countries and 4 observing members.
+EPC members are made up of 16 national pellet associations and related organisations from 16 countries, and 3 observing members.

 EPC’s objective is to manage the transition of pellet from a niche product to a major energy commodity.
 To achieve this general purpose, EPC activities include an important participation to the standardisation and certification of pellet quality, communication and public affairs efforts, the development of key sectoral statistics and education and training seminars around issues of safety, quality and security of pellet supply.
 EPC also coordinates the ENplus quality certification and constantly adapts this system according to market needs.

-For more information on the European Pellet Council, visit www.pelletcouncil.eu.
+For more information on the European Pellet Council, visit epc.aebiom.org.

 For more information on the ENplus certification, visit www.enplus-pellets.eu.